 The second is keeping your gaze at the same spot.

-In essence you are training your mind to concentrate and be more productive, in a simple and effortless manner.
+In essence, you are training your mind to concentrate and be more productive, simply, and effortlessly.

 If you get distracted or lose your focus temporarily, don’t feel discouraged.